 6）All measurement units used in the manuscript must comply with the nationally prescribed legal units and symbols.

-7）The number of references should not be fewer than 25.
-For references in Chinese, their corresponding English versions should be provided on a separate line.
-The reference format must strictly follow GB 7714—2015, Information and Documentation—Rules for Bibliographic References.
+7）For references in Chinese, their corresponding English versions should be provided on a separate line.
+The reference format must strictly follow GB 7714—2015(Information and Documentation: Rules for Bibliographic References).

 Other Matters